eisBlume0901/BudgetTracker/README.md

    Grocery,5500.0,NEEDS
    ```
 2. Location:
-   The location of a newly or existing budget file will be always be inside the BudgetTracker folder and not inside the src
+   The location of a new or existing budget file will always be inside the BudgetTracker folder and not inside the src
 folder.